Travel.State.Gov > Intercountry Adoption > Country Information > South Sudan Intercountry Adoption Information

 The U.S. government has limited ability to provide emergency consular services to U.S. citizens in South Sudan.
 U.S. government personnel in South Sudan are under a strict curfew.
 They must use armored vehicles for nearly all movements, and official travel outside Juba is limited.
 Due to the critical crime threat in Juba, walking is also restricted; when allowed, it is limited to a small area in the immediate vicinity of the Embassy and during daylight hours only.
 Family members cannot accompany U.S. government employees who work in South Sudan.

-Due to risks to civil aviation operating within or in the vicinity of South Sudan, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+Due to risks to civil aviation operating within or in the vicinity of South Sudan, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions, and Notices.

 If you decide to travel to South Sudan: